Public

 Screening: Sign of the Times – The Story of New Zealand’s Visual Language

-A special screening celebrating New Zealand Sign Language week, featuring 'Sign of the Times – The Story of New Zealand’s Visual Language'.
+A special screening celebrates New Zealand Sign Language week by showcasing 'Sign of the Times – The Story of New Zealand’s Visual Language'.

 Kaitohu Director’s exhibition tour

-Join Ruth Buchanan for a tour of 'The Blue Dome' exhibition, exploring Selina Ersahdi’s commissioned films and installation.
+Ruth Buchanan guides attendees through 'The Blue Dome' exhibition, offering insight into Selina Ersahdi's newly commissioned films and installation.

 Monday 11 May